2024PaperCode/Location-planning-of-flexible-distribution-network/README.md

   3、For Case 1, Case 3, Case 4 and Case 5, this paper adopts the graph decomposition technique, i.e., instead of treating the system as an integrated 66-bus system, it is regarded as two 33-bus systems.
 Each system has its own OPF, and communication between systems is carried out via SOPs or PRFCs (or treated as a virtual "wire").

-  4、Due to the excessive amount of original data, we are currently organizing it.
-We will first upload the core code and then sequentially upload all the data over the next period.